-- Learn how traditional media business models have worked; - Discover how new technologies, platforms and entrepreneurs are disrupting those traditional business models; - Understand media consumption trends and increasing influence of data analytics; - Determine why many traditional media companies have resisted change; - Find out how new technologies have increased political polarization; - Identify what new media business models may evolve; - Increase knowledge of basic media terminology and metrics; - Gain insights into original content creation and media intellectual property rights; and - Observe how various strategic frameworks can be applied to the media industries.
+- Learn how traditional media business models have worked. - Discover how new technologies, platforms and entrepreneurs are disrupting those traditional business models. - Understand media consumption trends and increasing influence of data analytics. - Determine why many traditional media companies have resisted change. - Understand how changing economics have created "news deserts" across the U.S. - Find out how new technologies have increased political polarization. - Identify what new media business models may evolve, with the potential impact of artificial intelligence. - Increase knowledge of basic media terminology and metrics. - Gain insights into original content creation and media intellectual property rights; and - Observe how various strategic frameworks can be applied to the media industries.